 Once your expectations are clearly outlined, put it down on paper for both parties to review and have on hand.
 Sometimes what was said is not what was heard or understood.
 Describing the discussed details in writing will help both parties have a foundation to work from and give each side an opportunity to clear up any possible misinterpretations.
 This will avoid any confusion as both sides move forward.
 If you are presented with a contract from your potential partner – READ IT CAREFULLY and bring up any questions or concerns you may have immediately.
 It doesn’t matter how well you get along, it’s ‘show-biz, not show-friends.’
 If the contract/written agreement is difficult to understand, it was likely written by a lawyer so you may want to get a lawyer to review.

 Strive for the win-win.
 When looking to collaborate many will only keep their best interest in mind.
 This can result in misunderstandings, trust concerns and ultimately, a poor partnership.
 If you are expecting to take, you must be willing to give, and vice versa.
 Let’s say you have partnered with a lounge for a VIP clientele reception.
 You would like to have a full bar, but only have a wine and beer budget.
 You can negotiate a discount with the bar, but you may have to be open to only having name and not premium brand liquor.
 Are you alright with serving name brand to your VIP clients?
 Or would you rather ask your lounge partner to consider serving his/her best wine and beer selections?
 You want to partner with someone who is committed to having a successful partnership and one who is open to negotiations that are beneficial to both in the long run.

-Be on the lookout for opportunities and be open to strategic partnerships because the right sponsorship can make a world of difference in the success of your fashion event.
+Be on the lookout for opportunities and be open to strategic partnerships because the right sponsorship or brand collaboration can make a world of difference in the success of your event.